Carolyn performed in a 450-member high school band in West Texas, and lived to tell the tale.

 Buying a new student instrument can seem like the best choice for parents who don't feel comfortable purchasing a quality used instrument, or for very young or very new players who are just starting lessons and learning the fundamentals of fingering and reading music.

-One option is to purchase an older instrument that needs to be re padded.
-If the bore is good condition, cork and keys can be repaired and replaced.
-Noted that re padding an entire instrument can be costly, and will require that you find a musical store that can offer this service to you.
+One option is to purchase an older instrument that needs to be re-padded.
+If the bore is in good condition, the cork and keys can be repaired and replaced.
+Noted that re-padding an entire instrument can be costly, and will require that you find a musical store that can offer this service to you.

 Whatever you do, purchase the best quality mouthpiece you can afford.
 I would buy a new mouthpiece even for a nice used clarinet.
 Remember the spit factor!

 - Buffet Crampo, LeBlanc, and Selmer: These clarinets are quality and a trusted name for high-end clarinet purchases.
 Buffet produces both a student and intermediate instrument, so be sure to find out which one you are getting.